 Sharpham Bacchus Stop Ferment, Devon

-This off dry white is the perfect partner to a warm summers day or Thai cuisine or both!
-There is a lovely perception of sweetness, just a touch, and a glorious fruit profile offering lycée, melon and a touch of pineapple.
+This off-dry white is the perfect partner to a warm summers day or Thai cuisine or both!
+There is a touch of sweetness on the palate and a glorious fruit profile offering lycée, melon and a touch of pineapple.
 Summer time bliss!

 |Wine||Bacchus Stop Ferment|

 This multi award winning Pinot Gris is the flagship wine of the famed Sussex winery, Stopham.
 Simon Woodhead is the man behind the Stopham operation closely followed up by his assistant winemaker Tom Bartlett.
 Simon left his career working on sensors for McLaren F1 to pursue his love of viticulture.
 Now he combines his skills in precision with his passion all under one ‘victorian barn’ roof.

 There’s a bit of a joke in the industry that you don’t want to go up against Stopham’s Pinot Gris!
 It has won consecutive awards including Gold during the 2018 and 2019 IEWA.
 As such, it is the estate’s flagship wine!
 This deliciously off-dry white offers a delicate floral character offset against rich stone fruit aromatics.
 Full bodied and incredibly food friendly; pair with mildly spiced and fragrant Thai cuisine.

 |Style||Off-dry, intensely aromatic with a fruity complexity and a full body|

 A personal favourite here at Bacchus and back at the Estate, too, with Marie Davies holding it close to her heart.
 Stopham’s Pinot Blanc received its first accolade in 2020 for their 2018 vintage, when it snatched the IEWA trophy for ‘Best Overall English Wine’.
 Another trophy for the ‘fit to burst’ Stopham cabinet!